JeremyJoelPrice/world-engine/src/backend/npc generator/readme.md

     descent: "norræn" || "woodland" || "asculum",
     sex: "male" || "female",
     characterisation: "random",
+    assets: [
+        stats: {
+            some_key: some_stat_block
+        }
+    ]
     ...
 }
 ```

-Any key can be given a value of "random' instead, and a random value will be
+Any key with a value of "random" will be assigned a random value.
+Other values are left as they are.
-returned.
-Any key can also be given a custom value, and that value will be
-returned as given.
-Any keys not given will be ignored in the returned object,
-except for the following mandatory keys, which will be given random values:

--   name
--   descent
--   sex
--   highConcept

 ### Assets Key
 Because assets includes characer stats, this key has some extra optional configurations.
-If your assets array includes an object with a key of `maxHd` and/or `minHd`, these will act as constraints on the random stats generated.

 ### Function Call

-The getNPC function takes several parameters:
+The getNpcs function takes two parameters:

 -   npcParams - _the parameters object described above_
 -   count - _the number of NPCs to return_